mymeaning-ceo/my-bode-project/README.md

 The project exposes `/api/weather/daily` which fetches forecast data from the Korean Meteorological Administration using `WEATHER_API_KEY`.
 An accompanying `/weather` page displays the information via AJAX.
+A new endpoint `/api/weather/average` calculates the average temperature for a given `date` by sampling multiple times throughout the day.

 Server-side requests use `node-fetch`, which is listed in `package.json`.